Andrew Buchan: Career

-On the stage he has appeared as Mercutio in Romeo and Juliet at the Royal Exchange Theatre, Manchester (2005).
+On stage Buchan has appeared as Mercutio in Romeo and Juliet at the Royal Exchange Theatre, Manchester (2005).
 In 2008, he appeared in Arthur Miller's The Man Who Had All the Luck at Donmar Warehouse.
 The play ran for six weeks in London, before going on a short UK tour.
 Buchan was named Best Actor in a Touring Production by the Manchester Evening News Theatre Awards.
 In 2011, he returned to the Donmar to play Bolingbroke in Shakespeare's Richard II.

 His career in television began in 2006 when he appeared as the vicar, St. John Rivers, in the 2006 Jane Eyre and then as the regular character Scott Foster alongside Matt Smith in the political drama Party Animals.
 In 2007, he appeared as Jem Hearne in the award-winning Cranford, in a cast that included Judi Dench, Imelda Staunton and Eileen Atkins.
 Also in 2007, he appeared as the teacher 'Sean Knowles', with Richard Coyle and Indira Varma in ITV's The Whistleblowers.
 In 2008, he appeared in Season 4, Episode 1 of Bones as Dr. Ian Wexler.

 In 2008 and 2009, he starred in the ITV1 drama The Fixer as the lead role, John Mercer, a paid assassin targeting people who have escaped the law.
 The first season of The Fixer received a Royal Television Society award for Best Series.
 In 2009, he appeared as Fishwick in the John Lennon biopic Nowhere Boy acting opposite Kristin Scott Thomas, and directed by Sam Taylor-Wood.
 In the BBC's Garrow's Law, he starred in the leading role as William Garrow.
 Series 1 started on BBC One on 1 November 2009, and continued for two more series.
 In December 2009, he appeared again as the carpenter Jem Hearne in the BBC's two-part Cranford Christmas Special.

 In 2010, Buchan appeared as journalist and love interest Billy Marshall in the made-for-TV movie Abroad, based in part on the true-life experiences of Toronto's Globe and Mail columnist and author, Leah McLaren.
 This movie was broadcast in Canada on CBC TV on 14 March 2010.
 In 2010, he appeared as Joseph in the BBC's The Nativity.
 On 6 and 7 January 2011, he appeared in a dramatisation of the Laconia incident on BBC Television.

 In 2013, he starred in multi-award-winning ITV drama, Broadchurch, as Mark Latimer, father of the murdered boy Danny Latimer.
 For this role he was awarded the best supporting actor "Dagger" at the Crime Thriller Awards 2013.
 The immediate ratings success of Broadchurch led to Andrew, with co-star Jodie Whittaker, being invited to present a TV BAFTA at the awards ceremony in May 2013.
 That same month his film, Having You, was premiered on Sky Movies.
-In this bittersweet comedy about commitment and responsibility, Buchan played the lead character Jack, alongside Romola Garai as his girlfriend, and Anna Friel as a one-night stand from his past.
+Buchan played the lead character Jack, alongside Romola Garai as his girlfriend, and Anna Friel as a one-night stand from his past.